cloudeninc/clouden-cdk-aws-lambda-typescript/README.md

 ## Usage

-Use TypeScriptCode.asset() as a parameter to the code property when creating a Lambda Function.
+Use TypeScriptCode.asset('path/to/lambda-source-code') when creating a Lambda Function.

-The path that you provide to asset() should include a package.json file and a tsconfig.json file.
+The path that you provide should include at least a package.json file and a tsconfig.json file.

 ```typescript
 import { Function } from '@aws-cdk/aws-lambda'